containers/common/docs/containers.conf.5.md

 Set this config to `none` to never add the internal hostnames to `/etc/hosts`.

-Note: If Podman is running in a virtual machine using `podman machine` (this includes Mac and Windows hosts), Podman will silently skip adding the internal hostnames to `/etc/hosts`, unless an IP address was configured manually.
-The internal hostnames are resolved by the gvproxy DNS resolver instead.
-This config has no effect on gvproxy.
-However, since `/etc/hosts` bypasses the DNS resolver, a manually configured IP address still takes precedence.
+Note: If Podman is running in a virtual machine using `podman machine` (this includes Mac and Windows hosts), Podman resolves the `host.containers.internal` hostname via the podman machine (gvproxy) DNS resolver instead when it is empty.
+Also because the name will be resolved by the DNS name in gvproxy setting this to `none` has no effect.
+This option does not change the gvproxy behavior.

 Note: This config doesn't affect the actual network setup, it just tells Podman the IP address it should expect.
 Configuring an IP address here doesn't ensure